shriv/jekyll-now/_posts/2019-03-12-Modelling-accessibility-by-suburb.md

 |![](../images/2019-03-12-Modelling-accessibility-by-suburb/output_43_0.png) |![](../images/2019-03-12-Modelling-accessibility-by-suburb/output_44_0.png) |

 A couple of general points stand out clearly:

 - Wellington city averages 12 - 16 minutes total travel time to a playground.
 - However, the variability in accessibility within suburbs is quite high.

+# Presenting results in human-understandable form
+While the Forest Plots offer a comparative visualisation,

 ## Quadrant visualisation
 To pick out suburban character (in terms of playground accessibility), we need a visualisation that (1) focuses on the suburbs that fall outside the 'average band' and, (2) can consider $\mu$ and $\sigma$ at the same time.
 A simple 2D plot that can satisfy these criteria is the [quadrant matrix](http://www.criticaltosuccess.com/excels-four-quadrant-matrix-model-chart/).